Shunting layout for G1MRA 75th October 2022

-For the G1MRA 75th 2022 I want to try something a little different this time –
+For future exhibitions (2023 onwards) I want to try something a little different this time –

 as well as my usual Orion Models trade stand I will bring along an absolutely minimal layout.